How to Break Free from the Diet Cycle

 2. Grounding Techniques: When you’re feeling overwhelmed, grounding can bring you back to the present.
 Remind yourself where you are and that you’re safe.
 Use your senses to notice what you can see, hear, and feel around you.
 You can also use physical objects like a warm compress or an ice pack to soothe your nervous system.

-If you’d like more support, consider listening to my grounding meditation on my podcast where I guide you through an exercise to help find calm and safety in moments of stress.
+You can listen to my grounding meditation on my podcast where I guide you through an exercise to help find calm and safety in moments of stress.

 3. Movement: Gentle movement, like a walk or stretching, can help use up the excess energy generated by the stress response.
 Just ensure that exercise doesn’t trigger diet mentality for you.